-Visionary has updated our password requirements to stay up to date with the new NIST standards.
+Visionary is updating our password requirements to stay up to date with the new NIST standards.
 We currently require a minimum of 15 characters for new passphrases.
-See below for further details to in regards to the NIST updated standards.
+See below for further details to in regard to the NIST updated standards.

 NIST just finalized new draft guidelines, substantially revising password security recommendations and upending many of the standards and best practices which security professionals use when forming policies for their companies.